 [Trigger Warning: The following content contains information on physical violence and sexual violence which some readers may find disturbing.]

-Rape is the crime that occurs when a man has sexual intercourse with a woman against her will or without her consent.
+Rape is a crime that occurs when a man has sexual intercourse with a woman against her will or without her consent.

 - penetrates his penis or inserts any other part of his body (to any extent) into the woman’s vagina, mouth, urethra, or anus, or forces her to do this with him or another person; or